 Relational-cultural theory emerged in the 1970s from female theorists and clinicians who were fed up with the traditional psychological model advocating self-reliance over interdependence.
 After many decades, research has confirmed what these theorists argued: that we require connection as much as we need food and water.

 Our bodies are naturally equipped to cope with stress, trauma, and pain when we have the presence of someone who knows and loves us.
 This connection has a profound impact on our brains, providing protection even in the most difficult times.
-Contrary to the belief held until the middle of the 20th century, interdependence, rather than independence, is considered foundational to mental health.
+Mutual friends play a crucial role in expanding our social networks and building new relationships.

-What is a healthy friendship based on?
+What are healthy friendships based on?

 Dr. Jean Baker Miller, one of the founders of relational-cultural therapy, introduced a simple model for how to have a growth-fostering relationship that is still utilized today, known as the “five good things in practice.”
-These elements outline the characteristics of a good friendship
+These elements outline the characteristics of a good friendship.

 Let’s explore what these elements entail.

-1. Both individuals experience a heightened sense of energy and enthusiasm.
+- Both individuals experience a heightened sense of energy and enthusiasm.
 A positive relationship leaves us feeling invigorated.
 Even for introverts who typically need time alone to recharge, meaningful connections provide more nourishment than depletion.
 These are the relationships that ignite our vitality.

-2. Both individuals feel empowered to take action, and they do.
+- Both individuals feel empowered to take action, and they do.
 A strong relationship serves as a safe foundation that enables us to take bolder steps than we would alone.
 Our closest friends act as our supporters and advocates, highlighting our strengths and qualities that we might overlook in ourselves.

-3. Both individuals gain a clearer understanding of themselves and each other.
+- Both individuals gain a clearer understanding of themselves and each other.
 In a growth-fostering relationship, we develop compassion and openness to improvement.
 We recognize our own worthiness of love, our capacity to love others, and our potential for ongoing personal growth and development.

-4. Both individuals experience an enhanced sense of worth.
+- Both individuals experience an enhanced sense of worth.
 Many struggle to recognize their intrinsic value, influenced by societal norms.
 However, growth-fostering relationships serve as mirrors, reflecting back our inherent value, which strengthens our belief in ourselves.

-5. Both individuals experience an increased connection to each other and are motivated to cultivate connections with others beyond their relationship.
+- Both individuals experience an increased connection to each other and are motivated to cultivate connections with others beyond their relationship.
 Positive relationships not only strengthen the bond between individuals but also inspire a desire for more meaningful connections with others.
 As we realize the value of nurturing relationships, we become more open to seeking out and cherishing new connections.

 Alright, great!
 But how do we reach that point?
 Or how can we know if we’re moving in the right direction?